identity-com/on-chain-identity-gateway/README.md

   ADDRESS  Gatekeeper address to add to the GatewayToken contract

 OPTIONS
+  -c, --confirmations=confirmations              The amount of blocks to wait mined transaction

-  -g, --gasPrice=gasPrice                        [default: [object Object]] Gas Price level to execute transaction with.
+  -f, --gasPriceFee=gasPriceFee                  [default: [object Object]] Gas Price level to execute transaction with.
                                                  For example: instant, fast, standard, slow

   -h, --help                                     show CLI help